emarins/ocp/README.md

     				  name: etcd-2
     				  ip: 192.168.0.26

 #DNS package names.
-Used to install DNS in the infrastructure server
+Used to install DNS in the bastion server

 dns_packages=
           - bind-utils